ko1/rubyhackchallenge/EN/1_culture.md

 * Ruby language specification.
 * MRI implementation which is one of Ruby implementation.

 MRI is the reference implementation of the Ruby language, so that approved Ruby features are implemented on MRI.
 If we fix a bug in MRI, it means that we also change Ruby's specification.
 Therefore, when deciding whether to fix bugs, care must be taken to consider loss of compatibility.
-To be precise, several MRI-specific features exist, such as Virtual machine instructions, so not all changes to MRI result in a change to Ruby's specification.
+To be precise, several MRI-specific features exist, such as virtual machine instructions, so not all changes to MRI result in a change to Ruby's specification.

 ### Repository and Ruby committers